sg893052/sonic-buildimage/release_documents/Command-Reference.md

 **show ipv6 route**

 This command displays either all the IPv6 route entries from the routing table or a specific IPv6 route.
+This command has been extended to display IPv6 routes from a particular VRF or all VRFs by entering optional VRF parameter on the CLI.
+If VRF parameter is not entered by user, the routes are displayed from default VRF.

   - Usage:
-    show ipv6 route [\<ipv6_address\>]
+    show ipv6 route [\<ipv6_address\>] [vrf {all | <vrf_name>}]

 - Example:
   ```